Work with us to develop a Study Access Plan that sets out and puts in place the recommended support needed to help you succeed at university.

 Linda uses a motorised wheelchair, however, her class is in a room that has stairs.
-The Disability Liaison Officer liaises with timetabling to relocate the class to a wheelchair accessible room.
+The Accessibility and Inclusion Advisor liaises with timetabling to relocate the class to a wheelchair-accessible room.

-We have specialised Assistive Technology Officers who are able to get you assistive technology to use for your studies, such as equipment aids and software for free.
+We have specialised Assistive Technology Advisors who are able to get you assistive technology to use for your studies, such as equipment aids and software for free.

 We also have assistive technology rooms in the Learning Commons at Albury-Wodonga, Bathurst and Wagga Wagga campuses.
 These quiet study spaces are available for you to use.

 If your course has a workplace learning requirement, adjustments can be made to allow you to successfully participate.
 It's important to contact the Accessibility and Inclusion support service as soon as possible to discuss and implement strategies prior to placement.